EditLLC/php-montage/README.md

 The `->auth($username, $password)` will authenticate with Montage, and set a `$token` on the Montage class instance.
 The token is required for making calls against the api, and is sent on all api requests as an `Authorization` header.
-If you already posess a Montage API token you can construct the `Montage` instance by providing your token:
+If you already posess a Montage API token you can construct the `Montage` instance by providing your token and bypass the need to call the `auth` function.

 ```
 $montage = (new Montage('yourSubdomain', $token);